ChexWarrior/wp-user-disable-login/README.md

 ```

 ## Development
-This site uses [DDEV](https://ddev.com/) for local development, see that projects instructions for installation and setup.
+This site uses [DDEV](https://ddev.com/) for local development, see that project's instructions for installation and setup.

 ### Plugin Files
 The actual plugin files that appear on the WP Plugin directory are located in `web/wp-content/plugins/user-login-disable`.